mawburn/cardrpg/src/site/notes/Species/Human/Cards.md

 ## 50-52

-- Name: Ripost
+- Name: Riposte
 - Rarity: Uncommon
-- Bonus: While weilding any weapon, the character may strike back at a failed attack if the enemy making the attack is within range.
+- Bonus: While wielding any weapon, the character may strike back at a failed attack if the enemy making the attack is within range.
 - Requirements: Dexterity 2
 - Type: Move - Cooldown -> 1 Round